 It is possible that the change will require redundant work for a short period of time to migrate from the current system to a new system.
 It will take some getting used to, but don’t give up.
 Work with the department to devise a step-by-step plan for the transition period.

 Good data management is not implemented overnight.
 Rearranging data processes and data policies takes time and effort, but ultimately brings profit and new opportunities for the entire organization.
 At the end of the day, your data will be healthy again and can move effortlessly throughout the organization.

 It’s like sports: sometimes you need a coach to help you move forward and achieve your goals.
-Our data coach, Kunal Doerbali, is happy to help you tackle all of your challenges regarding getting your data and business information systems in shape.
-Contact Kunal at: +31 6 269 001 99 or download our whitepaper and get started on your data detox right away.
+Download our whitepaper "Data Detox: Lose your excess data weight & get your information strategy in shape" and get started on your data detox right away.